sidhuparas/WitApp/README.md

 ## What is it?

 It's an Android application developed using React Native which extracts the user intent from a text input.
-User will need to type some specific query and the app will display its the user intention.
+User will need to type some specific query and the app will display the user intention.

 At this time, we accept some specific category of inputs only.